 Therefore, in a Castle Doctrine Location…

-If the protestors were breaking into your occupied home, the use of deadly force is presumed to be reasonable, whereas in another location – such as standing on your property watching people protest in the street – it would not be allowed.
+If the protesters were breaking into your occupied home, the use of deadly force is presumed to be reasonable, whereas in another location—such as standing on your property watching people protest in the street—deadly force would not be presumed reasonable.

-In a situation like that which occurred in St. Louis, Missouri, you would be only justified in visually or verbally threatening the use of deadly force in response to an attack on your person or to prevent imminent bodily harm.
-Therefore, if the protestors were threatening to use force against you, including threats of death or great bodily harm, you would be justified in taking actions like those taken by the couple in Missouri.
-However, you could not do so just because a group of protestors were protesting peacefully in the street while passing your home.
+In a situation like that which occurred in St. Louis, Missouri, you would only be justified in visually or verbally threatening the use of deadly force in response to an attack on your person or to prevent imminent bodily harm.
+Therefore, if the protesters were threatening to use force against you, including threats of death or great bodily harm, you would be justified in taking actions like those taken by the couple in Missouri.
+However, you could not do so just because a group of protesters was protesting peacefully in the street while passing your home.

 For any further questions regarding these issues or any other, call U.S. LawShield and ask to speak to your Independent Program Attorney.